Here is what some KI grads are doing, and how they customized their KI program to match their unique interests and goals.

 She is a designer at Normative, a software design studio helping organizations create products and services for a networked world.

-She spent one of her summers during her KI studies working with an HIV/AIDS initiative in Uganda, and now she's at medical school.
+Alex Pearce, BKI'16, spent one of her summers during her KI studies working with an HIV/AIDS initiative in Uganda.
+Read about how her KI experience prepared her for medical school.

 Two of our grads were part of a design team that did very well in an international package design competition, and their KI skills were an important part of their success.
 Read more at KI alumni team up in design project competition.